citizenfx/fivem-docs/content/docs/getting-started/setup-fivem-server.md

 ---
-title: Setup FiveM Server
+title: Setting up a FiveM Server
 weight: 1003
 image: /getting-started/step3.jpg
 description: >
   Setup FiveM Server.
 ---

-## Setup Server

 {{% alert color="info" %}}
 If you already have a FiveM up & running you can skip this step.